dtimm/resume/resume.md

 * Completed 12-month curriculum in two months.

 ### **A.S.
 Gunsmithing**: 2010 - 2011 @ Colorado School of Trades
-* Covered everything from butt-plates to hand-loading in 14 months
 * TIG and OA welding
 * Mill and lathe operation (set your feeds and speeds!)
 * Woodworking and finishing